Learn → Where to Find Great Topic Ideas

 Treat your blog as a brand:

 If you are a professional blogger, you have to suit up like a pro-blogger.
 If your blog is making money for you, it's time to treat it like a business.
 For a business to succeed, brand value plays major role.
 Start treating your blog like a brand.
 Focus more on branding your blog with logo, videos, design, social media profile and other ways possible.
-Create a business card for yourself, print your blog logo in a T-Shirt and giveaway for free.
+Create a business card for yourself, and consider hosting a giveaway for your audience.

 These are some of the basic tips to create a trust factor for your blog.
 I have tried most of these tips, and they worked great.